HyunjungWang/Thesis/README.md

 Folder containing the Jupyter Notebook and data files for the cervix ectocervix-fallopian tube comparison analysis.
 ### differential_expression_analysis/
 Folder containing the R script and data files for differential gene expression analysis using DESeq2.

+Note: Each tissue comparison folder contains a zipped file that needs to be unzipped before running the analysis.
 ### visualization/
 Folder containing the HTML file, cytoscape-cola-js, and CSV files for the GRN visualization tool.